Neutrino transport in general relativistic neutron star merger simulations: Radiation transport algorithms

 \section{Radiation transport algorithms}

 Having discussed the reactions that we would like to take into account in neutron star merger simulations, we can now turn to a discussion of the various methods used so far to treat neutrino transport and neutrino-matter interactions.
 These can be broadly classified into quasi-local leakage schemes, approximate transport schemes based on the moment formalism, and Monte-Carlo evolution of Boltzmann's equation.
 Multiple simulations have also considered mixed leakage-moment schemes, while algorithms mixing Monte-Carlo methods with a moment scheme have been considered but not successfully used in merger simulations.
-For most of this section, we attempt to keep the discussion focused to the methods used for {\it general relativistic radiation hydrodynamics} simulations, either in the context of neutron star merger simulations or for the evolution of their post-merger remnant.
+For most of this section, we attempt to keep the discussion focused to the methods used for \emph{general relativistic radiation hydrodynamics} simulations, either in the context of neutron star merger simulations or for the evolution of their post-merger remnant.
 We will however discuss along the way a number of techniques that were first developed for Newtonian simulations or for simulations using quasi-Newtonian potentials that have either been ported to general relativistic simulations, or are likely to be used in that context in the near future.
 This is particularly true for the more advanced leakage schemes, which were first developed in non-relativistic codes but are currently being integrated in general relativistic simulations.
-We also note that neutrino radiation transport algorithms used in simulations of core-collapse supernovae are often more advanced than any of the algorithms used in merger simulations.
+We also note that neutrino radiation transport algorithms used in simulations of core-collapse supernovae are often more advanced than any of the algorithms used in merger simulations~(e.g.\cite{1993ApJ...405..637M,Liebendoerfer:2007dz,Takiwaki:2013cqa,Kuroda:2015bta,OConnor:2015rwy,Roberts:2016lzn,Bruenn:2018wpz,Skinner:2018iti}).
 In fact, many algorithms used in merger simulations today are directly inspired from work done in the core-collapse community.
 Accordingly, while we do not attempt to review the algorithms used in the core-collapse context, we will occcasionally refer to methods developed for core-collapse simulations if they have been used in the merger context.
+More advanced methods have also been proposed, but not yet applied to the merger problem; e.g. methods for a fully covariant evolution of the radiative transport equations appropriate for a direct discretization of Boltzmann's equation have recently been studied in \cite{2020ApJ...888...94D}, Lattice-Boltzmann methods have been implemented and used on test problems in \cite{Weih:2020qyh}, and the MOCMC (Method of Characteristics Moment Closure) method has shown that it is possible to combine particle and moment formalisms to improve on the convergence properties of a pure Monte-Carlo radiation transport code \citep{Ryan_2020}.

 In this review, we focus particularly on moment methods, as they have been used in the majority of the most advanced radiation hydrodynamics simulations of mergers to-date.
 Most general relativistic simulations using leakage schemes use methods that are at best order-of-magnitude accurate, while very few simulations have been performed with the recently developed Monte-Carlo algorithms.
 Accordingly, moment schemes remain at the moment our best source of information about the role of neutrinos in neutron star mergers.